Best Air Purifiers for Weed Smoke (2026)

 For most people, the Levoit Core 600S is the best balance of smoke CADR, odor removal, smart features, and price.
 It clears a room quickly and the app lets you verify the air is actually clean.

-For budget-conscious buyers, the Winix 5500-2 with its washable carbon filter keeps ongoing costs low while still providing genuine odor reduction for light to moderate smoking.
+For budget-conscious buyers who want WiFi, the Winix 5510 delivers smart monitoring and four-stage filtration around $180, providing genuine odor reduction for light to moderate smoking.

 Whichever model you choose, the key is consistent use and timely filter replacements.
 An air purifier is only as good as its carbon filter, and a saturated filter is just an expensive fan.
 For more on keeping your purifier running at peak performance, check out our air purifier maintenance guide.